gonzalesluisfrancisco/daq_gert/README.md

 0 = don't autoload (mainly for testing)
 1 = load and configure daq_gert on boot (default)

+All modules parameters can read in  /sys/module/daq_gert/parameters

 Comments:
 Things are looking pretty good for the MCP3X02 ADC driver section of the code.
-I can get a 50usec per sample avg over a 1 second burst period using xoscope with 25usecs for wire-speed and ~25 for CPU overhead without DMA.
+I can get a 30usec per sample avg over a 1 second burst period using xoscope with 26usecs for wire-speed and ~5 for CPU overhead without DMA for 12bit reads.
-Without DMA the output data stream is not totally continuous at full speed as I have to stop the SPI transfer to process and copy data but that can be improved
+Without DMA the output data stream is not totally continuous at full speed as I have to stop the SPI transfer to process and copy data.
-with a double-buffer on the SPI side by using another thread and core.
 With a driver request for less than full speed sample rates the software inserts calculated delays between samples (or groups of samples during a two channel scan) to adjust the sample to the correct time-splice.
-I'm thinking about having the option to always run a full speed and then integrate the extra samples (costing more CPU cycles) into one per the requested time-splice.
-(runs at 20,000 S/sec, requests for 1000 S/sec, driver integrates every
-20 samples to 1 for output to the data consumer)

 *  PIC Slave Info:
 Currently on runs in a slow polled mode with the PIC18 but the plan is to offload